New York Museum of Transportation: History

-Construction of the museum's demonstration railroad began in 1976, totaling nearly three-quarters of a mile by 1979.
+Construction of the museum's demonstration railroad began in 1976, totaling nearly three-quarters of a mile by 1979, with the help of a CETA grant.
 By 1980, NYMT began offering rides on Fairmont "track cars" (small gas-powered vehicles once used by railway maintenance workers for transport to work sites) on the partially completed museum railroad.
 Around the same time, the neighboring Rochester and Genesee Valley Railroad Museum began constructing their own demonstration railroad from their Industry depot north towards NYMT, and both operations were connected in 1993.
 Following the joining of the NYMT and RGVRRM tracks with a golden spike ceremony, end-to-end track car operations began.

 Trolley era

 In 1996, the body of former Northern Texas Traction Company no. 409 was acquired from the Spaghetti Warehouse restaurant when it closed earlier that year.
 It was moved inside the dairy barn in 1997, and opened to the public for viewing.
 Retaining the tables installed during its restaurant years, it is a popular destination for birthday parties.
 The body of New York State Railways - Rochester Lines no. 437 was acquired from a camp at Lamoka Lake in 1997.
 It was placed on trucks in 2003 and moved into the main barn in 2006 for evaluation and possible restoration.

 The museum was able to acquire two operational former Philadelphia and Western Railroad steel interurban trolley cars from the Koekuk Junction Railway in 1996.
 Originally built for the Philadelphia and Western Railroad in the 1920s, cars 161 and 168 served Philadelphia's Norristown High Speed Line until retired by SEPTA in 1990.
 While they have no historical connection to the Rochester area, they do allow the museum to accomplish its goal of offering regular trolley rides to visitors.

 In 2002, proper standard gauge Baldwin interurban trucks had been acquired from Japan and placed under Car 157, an important step towards its restoration and potential future operation on the museum railroad.

 Despite having two operating trolleys in relatively good condition, the NYMT had nowhere to run them.
 Throughout the later half of the 1990s, volunteers from the NYMT and RGVRRM worked together to set poles and string overhead trolley contact wire along the museum railroad.
 Upon completion of the first quarter-mile of electrification in 2001, NYMT operated the first trolley rides for the public in the Rochester area since 1956.
 Following the successful weekend test runs, volunteers worked to extend the electrification nearly a full mile to the newly established Midway station in 2006.
 RGVRRM members designed and constructed a substation to allow regular trolley operation using power purchased and stepped down from National Grid.
 Regular trolley operations followed, with visitors transferring to track cars or diesel trains for the continuation to the Rochester & Genesee Valley Railroad Museum and Industry Depot.